Levi Miller (Virginia soldier): Civil War

 In 1861, when the American Civil War started, Miller was owned by Anne's son, Robert McBride.
 In September 1861, Robert's brother, Captain John J. McBride of Company E of the Fifth Texas Infantry Regiment in the Confederate Army, secured Miller as a personal servant.
 When Captain McBride was wounded in the Second Battle of Bull Run in late August 1862, Miller attended him in the hospital until his recovery.
 McBride recovered and Miller attended him at the Battle of Fredericksburg in December 1862 and in the Suffolk Campaign the next spring.

-Miller was with McBride when General Robert E. Lee led the Confederate Army into Pennsylvania in his Gettysburg Campaign.
+Miller was with McBride when General Robert E. Lee led the Confederate Army into Pennsylvania in his Gettysburg campaign.
 In Pennsylvania, Miller was urged to desert by people in that northern state where slavery had been abolished since 1780.
 Miller and the rest of the Fifth Texas were detached from Lee's Army of Northern Virginia to Georgia and Tennessee along with the rest of General James Longstreet's corps, under which they fought.
 In the western theater, Miller was present at the Battle of Chickamauga and the Chattanooga and Knoxville Campaigns through the winter of 1864.

 In the spring of 1864, Longstreet returned to Lee in Virginia, and McBride and Miller to their regiment.
 At the Battle of the Wilderness, the Fifth Texas was a part of a charge wherein Captain McBride had both legs broken and was believed to be mortally wounded on the morning of May 6, 1864.
-Captain J. E. Anderson of Company C reported that Miller was with the wagon train and did not hear of McBride's injuries until he arrived at Spottsylvania Court House on May 8.
-On the 10th, during the Battle of Spottsylvania Court House, Miller was bringing rations to McBrides' company and was forced to run across an open field under fire from Union sharpshooters.
+Captain J. E. Anderson of Company C reported that Miller was with the wagon train and did not hear of McBride's injuries until he arrived at Spotsylvania Court House on May 8.
+On the 10th, during the Battle of Spotsylvania Court House, Miller was bringing rations to McBrides' company and was forced to run across an open field under fire from Union sharpshooters.
 Miller was told not to cross the field again in daylight and was instead directed to attend the ailing McBride.
 In the afternoon, the Union forces showed signs that they would attack and Miller asked for a gun and ammunition and was at Captain Anderson's side for the attack, which included hand-to-hand combat when the Union reached the Confederate breastworks.

 After the fight, another member of Company C (Jim Swindler) proposed Miller be made a full member, and with the support of the rest of the company, Anderson enrolled Miller.
 That evening, Miller returned to Captain McBride who had been taken to a hospital at Charlottesville, Virginia where the pair remained until October 1865.
 Although not expected to survive the war, McBride lived until 1880, and Anderson later said; "He owed his life to Levi Miller's good nursing."